-The Grantham University School of Allied Health provides healthcare practitioners with the knowledge and skills in areas of leadership, community concepts, research and evidencebased practice required in a technological world, enabling them to use resources and collaborate in working toward the goal of improving healthcare.
+The Grantham University School of Allied Health provides healthcare practitioners with the knowledge and skills in areas of leadership, community concepts, research and evidence-

 8.36 MEDICAL ADMINISTRATIVE ASSISTANT

 This certificate program is designed for those entering the field of medical assistant administration, back office or medical receptionist or anyone who is interested in broadening his/her skills in the field of healthcare.
 Students learn about basic medical office functions, financial procedures and risk management as related to back office or receptionist duties in medical offices.